haacked/haacked.com/_posts/2015/2015-06-13-the-getting-better-moment.markdown

 Reading this book changed the arc of my career for the better.
 Up until that point, programming was a job I took to help pay off my student loan bills while I contemplated going to graduate school.
 After reading this book, I fell in love with the practice and craft of writing code.
 This was for me.
 It inspired me to dedicate myself to a lifelong path of improving the way I build software.
 And to hopefully helping others do the same through the products I build and the things I write.

+And the good news is I wasn't fired from my first job.
+I ended up staying their seven years becoming the manager of all the developers before deciding to leave to try my hand at other things.

 So there you go, that's my Getting Better Moment.
 What was yours?